-5. Never leave kids alone in or near the pool or open water.
+5. Never leave kids alone in or near a pool or open water.
 In open water, kids should swim with a buddy.

-6. Don’t allow kids under the age of 12 to use sparklers without close adult supervision.
-Don’t allow them to wave a sparkler or run while holding a sparkler.
+6. Don’t allow kids younger than the age of 12 to use sparklers without close adult supervision.
+Don’t allow them to wave sparklers or run while holding sparklers.

 7. Always watch kids on a playground.
 Make sure the equipment is age appropriate and surfaces underneath are soft enough to absorb falls.

-8. Kids under the age of 16 shouldn’t be allowed to use ride-on mowers and those under the age of 12 shouldn’t use walk-behind mowers.
+8. Kids younger than 16 shouldn’t be allowed to use riding mowers, and those younger than 12 shouldn’t use walk-behind mowers.